-Migraine surgery reduces the irritation and compression, either by correcting the tissue surrounding the nerves or by blocking the pain signals.
+Migraine surgery may reduce the irritation and compression of trigger nerves, either by correcting the tissue surrounding the nerves or by blocking the pain signals.

 There are different surgical treatments for migraine: nerve release and pain blocking.

 The tissue surrounding a nerve—the muscle, fat, or other structures—can impinge or compress the nerve and trigger migraine pain.
 Since a number of different nerves can be triggers, there are several different types of corrective surgeries.
-The surgery that will work for you depends on the location of your personal triggers and pain.
+The surgery that may work for you depends on many factors such as the location of your personal triggers and pain.

 Both M.I.S.O.N. and M.I.G.O.N.E. surgeries are minimally invasive, performed using HD cameras, and are generally performed as outpatient procedures.